MediaMarkt: 0% financing

 In 2013, 0% financing from the Spanish bank Banco Santander was criticized.
 A credit loss insurance that costs 10% is taken out only on a note in the small print.

 The exclusive sale of Intel PCs

 According to research published by the Financial Times Germany in 2008, the MediaMarktSaturn Retail Group committed to Intel in 1999 to only sell PCs with Intel processors.
 The holding company received 85 million euros in purchase discounts and advertising grants from Intel in 2007 alone.
 The European antitrust authorities investigated the distortion of competition.
-Intel was fined 1.06 billion euros in May 2009 by the European Competition Commission for these and other antitrust violations.
+Intel was fined 1.06 billion euros in May 2009 by the European Union's competition authority for these and other antitrust violations.

 The retail chain was moved by Intel's discount system to have only insignificant or no computers with AMD processors on offer.
 According to the European Commission, Intel has made direct and indirect payments to MSH since 1997.
 The payments were subject to the condition that, if possible, only offer Intel systems.